Compare the best rates from 12 car insurance companies in South Carolina.

 |12||Hilton Head Island||$1,150|

-Do I have to file a claim if I my vehicle was the only one damaged?
+How long do I have to file a claim if I am the passenger in a car accident?

 Driving with a blood alcohol content higher than the number above will put you at risk of being arrested for driving under the influence.
 If arrested you’ll face harsh consequences and may face varying degrees of jail time, fines, driver’s license suspensions, and reinstatement requirements.If convicted of a DUI, you can expect the financial obligations to extend beyond the DUI ticket to court costs, attorney fees, higher insurance rates, and potentially the installation of a Ignition Interlock Device to serve as a breathalyzer test each time you start your vehicle.